HamzaTaha69/Golfy-Golfy-/README.md

 Tap the screen to the opposite side of where you want to shoot.
 The longer you hold, the further the ball shoots.

+## How to download the game

+Here is the URL:   https://github.com/HamzaTaha69/Golfy-Golfy-

 ## Bugs

 The sound effects might not work sometimes and it can be hard to shoot the ball.